pbougie/mac-dev-env/source/nodejs-bower.html.md

 ### Verify the Installation

-To verify that you have correctly installed Bower, execute the following command.
+To verify that you have correctly installed Bower.
 It should display the usage instructions.

 	bower